Welcome to the College of Adult and Lifelong Learning

 A: UT will need your high school or GED transcripts, but does not require ACT or SAT test scores from adult students.
 However, you would need a test score to be considered for freshman scholarships.
 Contact our Testing Center for ACT information.

-A: College credit from a regionally accredited institution, such as most state community colleges, is transferable to UT.
+A: College credit from a regionally accredited institution, such as most state community colleges, are transferable to UT.
 The University of Toledo is accredited by The Higher Learning Commission of the North Central Association of Colleges and Universities.
-UT accepts transfer credit from other regionally accredited institutions nationwide and other institutions accept our transfer credit.
+UT accepts transfer credit from other regionally accredited institutions nationwide and other institutions accept our transfer credits.
 To maintain our regional accreditation, we cannot accept credit from schools that don’t meet the same accreditation (ex.
-ITT Tech.)
+ITT Tech).
 If you are not sure if your previous school is accredited, email us and we’ll check for you!

-A: The College of Adult and Lifelong Learning has many Online Learners.
-We offer academic advising appointments by phone for those that cannot come to campus.
+A: The College of Adult and Lifelong Learning has many online Learners.
+We offer academic advising appointments by phone for those who cannot come to campus.

 A: You can find a complete schedule of classes for various semesters on the registrar’s page, as well as schedules of classes broken into evening and online categories.